The only certainty in business, as we head into every new year, is the uncertainty of selling a business.

 The Definition: Uncertainty of Selling a Business

-Owning and operating a business comes with uncertainty.
-If there was no uncertainty everyone would do it.
-If there was no uncertainty, there would be no need for a place called a Stock Exchange to buy and sell the shares we own in a public corporation that can change value in milliseconds.
+Owning and operating a business in California comes with its share of uncertainty.
+If there were no uncertainty, everyone would do it.
+If there were no uncertainty, there would be no need for a place called the Stock Exchange.
+It is where we buy and sell the shares we own in a public corporation.
+These shares can change value in milliseconds.

 Accurate financial statement – the silent deal killer

-As I navigate the many variables of selling a business, a theme that pops up too often, not a lot but too often, are the quality of the set of financial statements the business owner presents to business buyers.
+As I navigate the many variables of selling a business in California, a recurring theme emerges too often.
+Although not frequently, the quality of the set of financial statements presented by the business owner is crucial.
+These are shown to business buyers.

-Probably the most important item in any transaction to sell or buy a business are the quality of the financial statements.
+Probably the most essential item in any transaction to sell or buy a business is the quality of the financial statements.

 It’s understood that sellers wish to minimize the amount of tax they have to pay.
-It’s also understood there are many legal ways to reduce, delay or minimize taxes.
+It’s also understood that there are many legal ways to reduce, delay, or minimize taxes.

-It goes without saying that it won’t be possible to sell a business if the financial statements are not accurate and the accuracy needs to flow through all the supporting documents that are part of the financial statements.
-This includes journals
+It goes without saying that it won’t be possible to sell a business if the financial statements are not accurate.
+The accuracy must be reflected in all the supporting documents that are part of the financial statements.
+This includes journals.

-and ledgers that record sales to software such as QuickBooks or Sage to payroll to inventory counts to credit card statements to bank statements to Profit and Loss Statements and ultimately the annual Tax Return.
+And ledgers that record sales to software such as QuickBooks or Sage, payroll, inventory counts, credit card statements, bank statements, profit and Loss Statements, and ultimately, the annual Tax Return.

-The good news when you start the process to sell your business is that you get to make that decision.
-Once you make that decision, there are many other decisions to be made but they effect more than the seller.
-Decisions impact the buyer, the lender; if a third-party loan is involved to provide some finance, a landlord if the business leases space from which to operate the business, employees, customers, suppliers and more.
+The good news is that when you start the process to sell your business, you get to make that decision.
+Once you make that decision, there are many other decisions to be made.
+They affect more than the seller.
+Decisions impact the buyer, the lender, and individuals involved in the process.
+This includes a third-party loan provider.
+They also impact a landlord if the business leases space to operate.
+Furthermore, they affect employees, customers, suppliers, and more.

 If you are thinking of selling your business and want an overview, click this link to see the Many Steps to Sell A Business.